 Non-probability sampling is an approach in which the researcher makes a judgement call on the basis of which a sample is chosen depending on availability.
 One technique to mention specifically is convenience sampling.

 It is a recognized fact that the easiest population to draw from is that most accessible to the researchers (i.e., convenience sampling).
 While it might be tempting to conduct research using a convenience sample (i.e., university students only or internal employees at a company because they are more accessible), conclusion statements derived from the results could potentially be highly suspect.
 Since the sample is not chosen at random via this technique, the inherent bias in convenience sampling means that the sample is unlikely to be representative of the population being studied.
 This undermines the ability to make generalizations from the sample to the whole population being studied.
 This statement is, however, untrue if the target sample is the one specific subset (i.e., university students only from the previous example) on which the researcher intends to run the study.
 It is recommended that a convenience sample be used to pilot the efficacy of the experimental design or to produce trending data in support of a larger piece of research that would be conducted with the targeted population.

+10.5 Few observers with repetitions (FOWR) subject protocol

+This clause describes the few observers with repetitions (FOWR) protocol for subject selection.
+With FOWR, a small number of subjects rate the same set of stimuli repeatedly, on different days.
+For most applications, the FOWR protocol has 4 subjects rating all stimuli 4 times on subsequent days.
+This is referred to as the 4 × 4 FOWR protocol.
+If accurate agreement is required, the FOWR protocol can be increased to 5 subjects scoring 5 times (5 × 5 FOWR protocol) or 6 subjects scoring 5 times (6 × 5 FOWR protocol).
+See [b-Perez].

+The 4 × 4 FOWR protocol was shown in [b-Perez] to be not unacceptably worse than a 15-subject test; and the 5 × 5 FOWR protocol and 6 × 5 FOWR protocol was shown in [b-Perez] to be not unacceptably worse than a 24-subject test. [b-Perez] was conducted controlled heterogenous environments (e.g., various offices).

+The FOWR method allows a small team to make a quick and reasonably accurate quality assessments, when the time and expense of subject recruitment is non-viable.
+The subjects could be a team members or colleagues who work for the same company but on different projects or for different teams.
+It is important monitor these subjects.
+For example, ask whether the participant knows the technical side of the system and make sure they do not focus too much on their technical insights.
+Subjects should be asked to use the system as a naïve subject.
+The FOWR protocol is recommended for pilot tests (to indicate trending), for pre-tests, and when an objective metric is not available (e.g., new technologies, camera capture).

+There are intrinsic limitations on the FOWR protocol, particularly with respect to its capacity for agreement, as subject bias cannot be accurately characterized or compensated.
+This technique would not be appropriate when the goal of the experiment is to characterize differences among subjects, see [b-Janowski].